 The dwelling part of your homeowner’s policy covers your actual home.
 If your home has a fire or a flood, this is part of the coverage that would pay to have your home repaired or rebuilt.
 But there’s much more to your home than the walls and roof.

 What happens if fire rages through your home?
 Not only do you lose your home, but also all of your belongings inside too.
-This is where home insurance contents coverage becomes important.
+This is where personal property insurance coverage becomes important.

 This is the part of your homeowner’s policy that would pay for the belongings lost.